nwdigitalradio/n7nix/docs/DRAWS_IMAGE_UPDATER.md

 ### Get the lastest script versions

-* Get the current version of the image updater script.
+* Get the current version of the image updater scripts.

 ```
 cd